-Option 1 (minimum of 54 hours, 48 of which must be unduplicated) Option II (minimum of 48 hours) Option III (minimum of 54 hours)

-A. Major Major A. First Major

-В. Minor B. Second Major

-Option IV (minimum of 54 hours) Option V (minimum of 36 hours)

-A. Major Completion of at least 36 hours in an area of emphasis within the Bachelor of Interdisciplinary Studies degree, with no more than 24 semester hours in a single academic discipline.
+1 - ion 1 (minimum of 54 hours, Option II (minimum of 48 Option III (minimum of 54 48 0 f which must be unduplicated) hours) hours) A. Major Major A. First Major B. Minor B. Second Major Option IV (minimum of 54 hours) Option V (minimum of 36 hours) A. Major Completion of at least 36 hours B. First Minor the Bachelor of Interdisciplinary Studies degree, with no more than 24 semester hours in a single academic discipline.
+C. Second Minor -

-B. First Minor

-C. Second Minor